 These cheap perfumes are here to revolutionise your fragrance-buying life.

-Few things can give you a boost as quickly as a squirt of your favourite perfume, but at around £50 a bottle, a spritz can be costly – and if you’re anything like us, you’ll find yourself saving your scent for special occasions rather than enjoying it every day.
+Few things can give you a boost as quickly as a squirt of your favourite perfume, but at around £50 a bottle they’re not usually cheap perfumes so a spritz can be costly – and if you’re anything like us, you’ll find yourself saving your scent for special occasions rather than enjoying it every day.

-However, life is far too short to only wear perfume to parties, and so we’ve done some digging and found 15 affordable perfumes that smell just like posh designer brands.
-There are dupes for Chloé, Dior, Marc Jacobs and more, you will not BELIEVE how similar these bargain scents smell (or how little they cost – at these prices, you can spray on as much as you like).
+However, life is far too short to only wear perfume to parties, and so we’ve done some digging and found 27 cheap perfumes that smell just like posh designer brands.
+There are cheap perfumes dupes for Chanel, Jo Malone, Chloé, Dior, Marc Jacobs and more, you will not BELIEVE how similar these cheap perfumes smell (or how little they cost – at these prices, you can spray on as much as you like).
 Cheap perfumes are not to be sniffed at!

 Primark PS…LOVE Noir, £3.50

 After Chanel No5, Chanel Chance is one of the most iconic offerings from the legendary perfume house – but unsurprisingly, it’s not cheap.

 Primark’s PS LOVE Noir promises to deliver a similarly floral and and musky scent – and the chic packaging will look just as good on your dressing table too.

 The high-street store is also selling a Rose version of their elegant fragrance, which is said to smell exactly like the rosy Eau Tendre edition of Chanel Chance.
 Ooh la la.

 Smells like: Marc Jacobs Decadence, £49

 Primark’s purse-friendly %Me fragrance is said to evoke the sweet, woody and floral aroma of Decadence’s plum, amber, papyrus, jasmine and rose notes.